SumoLogic/sumologic-documentation/docs/manage/manage-subscription/upgrade-sumo-logic-credits-account.md

 ---
-id: upgrade-cloud-flex-credits-account
+id: upgrade-sumo-logic-credits-account
-title: Upgrade a Credits Account
+title: Upgrade a Sumo Logic Credits Account
 description: Learn how to upgrade a Free or Trial account to an Essentials subscription.
 ---

 This page has instructions for upgrading a Sumo Logic Free or Trial account to an Essentials account, and for updating an existing Essentials account.

-For information about Essentials accounts, see [Credits - Account Types](cloud-flex-credits-accounts.md).
+For information about Essentials accounts, see [Credits - Account Types](sumo-logic-credits-accounts.md).

 :::note
 For information about canceling a Sumo Logic subscription, see [Close or Cancel a Sumo Logic Account](close-cancel-sumo-account.md).